Learn to Stop When Playing ‘Pokémon Go’

 - Two police officers were injured in Canada when a distracted driver backed into their cruiser.
 Prior to the incident the car had already failed to signal a turn.
 The officers were treated at the hospital for minor injuries and the driver walked away with only two $30 tickets.

 - At Central Park, a “rare” Pokémon was released and hundreds of players stampeded into the vicinity.
 Drivers and pedestrians rushed to the site with one individual leaving his car on and parked in the middle of the road.
 Though no accidents occurred the situation could have quickly escalated and led to grave injuries.

-Because of all of the deplorable incidents that are happening nationwide (worldwide considering the release of the app in numerous nations), J. Gonzalez Law Firm would like to offer a number of tips to ensure your safety and the safety of those around you.
+Because of all of the deplorable incidents that are happening nationwide (worldwide considering the release of the app in numerous nations), J. Gonzalez Injury Attorneys would like to offer a number of tips to ensure your safety and the safety of those around you.